Tral

-Tral is a town, sub-district, and a notified area committee in the Pulwama district of the Indian state of Jammu and Kashmir.
+Tral is a town, sub-district, and a notified area committee in the Pulwama district of the Indian-administered Jammu and kashmir.
 The town is situated at a distance of 40 km from the summer capital, Srinagar and 26 km from district headquarters, Pulwama.
 Tral is the second largest municipal area committee in Pulwama district.

 History

 Gufkral represents an important site in the area.
 Gufkral is located at Banmir village in Hurdumir area of Tral, 5 km from the sub-district headquarters.
 The area falls between two nallahs (streams) on an extensive deposit of Karewa (elevated tableland) where people used to live in ancient times.

+According to historical accounts, Shah-e-Hamdan gifted a Lal-e-Badakshan (a ruby from Badakhshan) to Sultan Sikandar; in return, Sultan Sikandar granted Shah-e-Hamdan land on which to build khanqahs at Tral, Sopore, and Wachi.